 - Smoked paprika

-Make it spicy: Add more chili powder, jalapeno pepper, medium green chiles, cayenne pepper, or chipotle in adobo sauce.
+Make it spicy: Add more chili powder, jalapeno pepper, medium green chiles, cayenne pepper, red pepper flakes, or chipotle in adobo sauce.
 Or simply top your bowl with hot sauce to taste before serving.

-Spices + seasoning: Change up the spices how you see fit.
-You can also simply use 1-2 tablespoons of Taco Seasoning to flavor the broth as well.
+Spices & seasoning: Use more or less of the seasonings you enjoy.
+(Or you could add ancho chile powder as well.)
+You can also simply use 1-2 tablespoons Taco Seasoning to flavor the broth.

-Add grains: Stir in some cooked brown rice or quinoa before serving to make it even more substantial and nutrient-packed.
+Add grains: Stir in some cooked brown rice or quinoa before serving to make it even more substantial.

 Serving